2013–2014 ORVIETO FACULTY

 Courses are taught by members of the literature, history, writing, and arts faculty at Gordon College and other Christian liberal arts colleges, as well as by professional artists selected for the relevance of their own work to the guiding themes of the program.

 Jeremy Botts [Text & Image] (MFA, Maryland Institute College of Art) teaches Graphic Design courses in the Art department at Wheaton College (IL).
 He has taught at Messiah College and Maryland Institute College of Art.
-Botts’s own freelance practice is called Flammascura Press. www.fiammascura.com/ He was collaborated with Ellen Lupton on two new textbooks: Graphic Design: The New Basics, and Indie Publishing: How to Design and Produce Your Own Book, both from Princeton Architectural Press.
-As Botts writes about himself, his passion for the alphabet and design began at the dining room table, where his calligrapher father (Timothy Botts) sat his children down on Sunday afternoons with ink and metal nibbed pens to practice the just formation of letters.
+Botts’s own freelance practice is called Flammascura Press and is available at www.fiammascura.com/.
+He has collaborated with Ellen Lupton on two new textbooks: Graphic Design: The New Basics, and Indie Publishing: How to Design and Produce Your Own Book, both from Princeton Architectural Press.
+As Botts writes himself, his passion for the alphabet and design began at the dining room table, where his calligrapher father (Timothy Botts) sat his children down on Sunday afternoons with ink and metal nibbed pens to practice the just formation of letters.
 Later, a year in Rome and letter carving in stone gave him great respect for the trueness of natural materials and the challenges of design that would live and breathe years beyond him.
 Now, for pleasure he makes collaborative drawings with his daughter, harvests backyard vegetables with his wife, and enjoys forays into the lesser piano works of Chopin and Scriabin.
 As he stokes the wood stove, Botts often imagines his renovated chicken house studio sprouting scaly legs and running through the alfalfa fields.

 Shelly Bradbury [Sculpture] (MFA Boston University in Sculpture) has served as an adjunct professor at Boston University and Gordon College, and has twice taught for the Gordon IN Orvieto program.
 Her work has been exhibited throughout Massachusetts and in New York City, Pennsylvania, and Washington, D.C.
 Her prestigious awards include the Helen Foster Barnett Award in Sculpture from the National Academy of Design in New York City, the Audubon Artists Gold Medal of Honor from the Salmagundi Club, and the Anna Hyatt Huntington Award from the Catherine Lorillard Wolfe Art Club.
 Shelly works from her studio in Ipswich, Massachusetts.
 Bradbury’s commissioned work includes a large-scale fountain at Endicott College (Beverly, MA), a relief panel of the Creation & Fall in the Barrington Center for the Fine Arts at Gordon College (Wenham, MA), a bronze sea-creature bench in Gloucester, MA, a work for New England Baptist Hospital (Boston).
 An enormous work still in progress is her competition-winning project of replacing the collapsed Old Man of the Mountain rock formation in the White Mountains of New Hampshire with a new environmental sculpture complex.